 The most famous claimed edition of Mother Shipton’s prophecies foretells many modern events and phenomena.
 Widely quoted today as if it were the original, it contains over a hundred prophetic rhymed couplets in notably non-16th-century language and includes the now-famous lines:

-- A carriage without horse will go, Disaster fill the world with woe.
+- A carriage without horse will go, Disaster fills the world with woe.
 In London, Primrose Hill shall be In center hold a bishops sea.

 - And in the air men shall be seen, In white and black and even green.
 A great man, shall come and go For prophecy declares it so.